fido-device-onboard/pri-fidoiot/README.md

 - `protocol`: It contains implementations related to protocol message processing.

-- `service`: It contains implementations for Fido IoT HTTP servers and clients.
+- `service`: It contains implementations for FIDO IoT HTTP servers and clients.

 - `storage`: It contains SQL based storage implementations for Fido IoT Servers.

+- `device` : It contains a Java implementation of a FIDO IoT HTTP device.

 ## Building FIDO IoT source